Colour Picker Bug Workaround for Adobe Fireworks CS4 in OS X Lion

 Fortunately, there is a way to carry on using CS4 without having to upgrade or install any extra software.
 Yes, it takes a few extra clicks, but once you get into the habit it only takes a second or two.

-- Click the coloured tile as usual to bring up the default colour picker panel:
+1. Click the coloured tile as usual to bring up the default colour picker panel: Bringing up the default colour picker

-- Click the little coloured wheel at the top right to bring up the Apple colour picker:
+2. Click the little coloured wheel at the top right to bring up the Apple colour picker: Bringing up the Apple colour picker

-- Click the little magnifying glass at the top left:
+3. Click the little magnifying glass at the top left: Click the magnifying glass

-- Click anywhere on the screen to sample the colour:
+4. Click anywhere on the screen to sample the colour: Sampling a colour with the magnifying glass

 That's it!
 You just saved yourself £146.37, my friend!
 Feels good, doesn't it?